Venice Biennale 2021

 Female voice – Eva Bartels

 Iris van Herpen

-Mackenzie van Dam
+Mackenzie Van Dam

-Supported by: Acrylite™, Canada Council for the Arts, Embassy of Canada to Italy, Christie Digital Systems, Gaslight Events Company, HIP Developments, La Biennale de Venezia, Mitacs, Pierre Lassonde Family Foundation, Social Sciences and Humanities Research Council of Canada (SSHRC), Stimuleringsfonds, Toronto Arts Council, University of Waterloo.
-This project has received funding from the European Union’s Horizon 2020 research and innovation Programme under grant agreement No 824160.
+Grove has been generously supported by 4DSOUND, Acrylite™, Anonymous, Atelier Iris van Herpen, Boko, Canada Council for the Arts, Christie Digital Systems, Conservatorio di Musica di Vicenza “Arrigo Pedrollo,” DigitalFUTURES, Embassy of Canada to Italy, EnTimeMent, Florida International University, Formlabs, Gaslights Events Company, Gorbet Design Inc., HIP Developments, Horizon 2020 – European Commission, Immortal Productions, Living Architecture Systems Group (LASG), MITACS, Pierre Lassonde Family Foundation, Riverside Architectural Press, Rock Paper Robot, RÖHM Products of America, Social Sciences and Humanities Research Council (SSHRC), Stimuleringsfonds, Tapestry Hall, Toronto Arts Council, TU Delft, University of Waterloo, Voltera, Waterloo Architecture Cambridge, Wicked Pixels.
+This work has received funding from the European Union’s Horizon 2020 Research and innovation programme under the EnTimeMent grant agreement No. 824160.